 Frequently Asked Questions

-Q: What can I expect after the procedure?
+- Question: What can I expect after the procedure?

-A: Asian blepharoplasty is performed in a similar manner as an upper eyelid lift, and is a minimally-invasive surgery.
+- Answer: Asian blepharoplasty is performed in a similar manner as an upper eyelid lift, and is a minimally-invasive surgery.
 After the procedure, there will be some swelling and bruising of the upper eyelids.
 This typically reaches a maximum within the first two days after surgery, and then resolves over the following three to five days.
 Pain is minimal to none, and anything more than minimal pain should be reported to the doctor immediately.
 Maintaining the head elevated and using cold compresses to the area will help with any swelling or discomfort.
 Sutures are removed in most cases on the fourth day after the procedure.

-Q: Will the procedure affect my vision?
+- Question: Will the procedure affect my vision?

-A: Asian blepharoplasty is a procedure designed to change the shape of the upper eyelids (by treating epicanthal hooding and creating an upper eyelid crease).
+- Answer: Asian blepharoplasty is a procedure designed to change the shape of the upper eyelids (by treating epicanthal hooding and creating an upper eyelid crease).
 During the immediate postoperative period, swelling my limit peripheral vision somewhat.
 However, after the swelling resolves, there is no change to the visual acuity or visual fields (peripheral vision).
 Head elevation and diligent application of cold compresses dramatically reduce swelling.

 Please note that all patients are different and individual healing times and results may vary.
 The statements regarding procedures and recovery made here are general rules.